formkit/docs-content/essentials/installation.md

 })
 ```

 That's it!
-You will now have FormKit registered in your project using the default config that it ships with out of the box.
+FormKit is now registered in your project using the default config and you can start using the `<FormKit>` component.

+### Configuring with Nuxt
 If you would like to supply your own configuration, create a `formkit.config` file adjacent to your `nuxt.config` file.

-Like the `nuxt.config` file itself `.ts`, `.mjs`, and `.js` are all valid file extensions depending on your project's needs.
+Like the `nuxt.config` file itself, `.ts`, `.mjs`, and `.js` are all valid file extensions depending on your project's needs:

 ```sh
 myProject/